Commitment to Access for All

 The Adirondack Experience is committed to being a welcoming and inclusive environment that serves our visitors and our communities for the equal benefit of all.

 The Adirondack Experience is situated on the aboriginal territories of the Mohawk and Abenaki communities.
 Indigenous people continue to live in this region and practice their teachings and lifeways.
 Today, the Adirondacks remain an important place for many Indigenous peoples.
-We recognize and respect this historical context.
+As a regional institution, it is our responsibility to acknowledge this historical context and build reciprocal relationships with the Indigenous nations on whose lands we are situated.

 We foster the next generation of learners—from pre-school to college students.